yumi95/Web/README.md

 # Web

-# Know JavaScript and make other things besides todoList.
+Study JavaScript and make other things besides todoList.